 HOST A FREE PUBLIC CONVERSATION

-At Your School, Community or Organization
+At Your School, College, Community or Organization

-In 1965, immediately following passage of the Voting Rights Act, I served as a student photographer for various civil rights organizations and traveled with a group of Northern college students in an effort to register African American voters in Mississippi.
+In 1965, immediately following passage of the Voting Rights Act, I served as a student photographer for various civil rights organizations and traveled with a group of Northern college students in an effort to help register Black voters in Walthall County, Mississippi.
 It was called Mississippi Freedom Christmas.
-The Act was highly successful in helping put an end to disenfranchisement of African Americans, people of color.
+The Act was highly successful in helping put an end to disenfranchisement of African Americans and people of color.
 In 2013 a key provision the Voting Rights Act was struck down, opening the floodgates to an even larger number of suppressive laws that now affect millions more Americans.

-Last year, more than 50 years later, I discovered the photographs from Mississippi Freedom Christmas in an old trunk in my basement.
-As I was restoring them I realized that, in addition to offering a small glimpse into the history of the struggle for civil and voting rights, showing the images could serve as a public springboard for discussion about the all-too-urgent and present issues of voter suppression and the future of democracy.
+Out of that backdrop Does My Voice Count was born.
+I began to realize that, in addition to offering a glimpse into the history of the struggle for civil and voting rights, Does My Voice Count serves as a public springboard for discussion about the present realities of voter suppression and the actual future of democracy.

-- Sharing of relevant resources for action to oppose voter suppression: Organizations, books, films, etc.
+- sharing of relevant resources for action to oppose voter suppression: organizations, books, films, etc.